corrosivelogic/SecondLife/README.md

 # SecondLife
 First Game Dev on Unity

-Aim:To collect all element viels within the given time
+Aim:To collect all element vials within the given time